 One of the most Greek Famous People was Plato (c.429-327 BC) who is said to have been one of the most brilliant students of Socrates and later carried on his work.
 It was Plato who gathered the ideas of Socrates into one book and also he who founded the world’s first university.
-He wrote down his teachings and Greek Famous People all over the world, even today, study the Greek philosophers.
+He wrote down his teachings and even today studied all over the world.

-(382-322 BC) – discovered many things in science and biology.
+He discovered many things in science and biology.
 He wrote books about physics, poetry, zoology, biology, politics, governments, and more.
 His father was the personal physician of the King of Macedonia.
 When Aristotle turned 17, he went to Athens to study with Plato.
 His views have greatly influenced the renaissance thinkers and his theories on physical sciences have impacted modern studies.
 He is also considered to be the greatest of philosophers with Aristotelianism having great effects on philosophical and even religious thinkers.

 Aristides the son of Lysimachus was a supporter of Cleisthenes and a political opponent of Themistocles.
 He was noted for his sense of justice and often referred to as Aristides the Just.